PixelOS-AOSP/official_devices/API/instructions/cancunf.md

 To flash via the built-in Updater:

-On ROMs that are in an Official status, they typically provide OTA updates.
-So, you can just go to the Updater and click Flash.
+You can either just go to the Updater, check for a new update and click Flash.

-On ROMs that are not in an Official status but provide an Updater that has a **Local Update** option, you can download the ROM zip in your phone and click **Local Update** then choose the downloaded file to start the update process.
+Or using the **Local Update** option: you can download the ROM zip in your phone and click **Local Update** then choose the downloaded file to start the update process.

 Once you have done either one of those things, you can reboot to boot into your newly updated ROM :)